philipturner/SmallStrings-Swift/README.md

 # SmallStrings
 ## Reducing localized .strings file sizes by 80%

+The exact same as the original repo, but in a _better_ language.
+This brings zero performance cost and is a perfectly safe substitute for the Objective-C version.

 ### How it works

 The library consists of a build-time minification step, and an iOS library: